StillNotWorking/LMS-helper-script/lms_bash_aliasesREADME.md

 # lms_bash_aliases.txt

-#### 'lms_bash_aliases.txt' are aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing 'sudo systemctl [command] logitechmediaserver', and a few shortcuts to directories used by lms.<br />
+#### 'lms_bash_aliases.txt' are aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing `sudo systemctl [command] logitechmediaserver`.
+Also included are a few shortcuts to directories used by LMS.<br />
 ---------------------------------------------------------------
 Note: intended used with *systemd -> logitechmediaserver.service* config as used by RPi-OS (Debian).
-System where lms start from */etc/initd/logitechmediaserver* need som adjusting.
+System where lms start from */etc/initd/logitechmediaserver* need some adjusting.

  - **`lmsstatus`** - service status
  - **`lmsrestart`** - service restart